shootTheLuck/Spin-Box/README.md

 ## What is this?
 A SpinBox class made using vanilla Javascript and the Custom Elements API.
-Adapted from Kate Morley "A spin box widget" http://code.iamkate.com/javascript/spin-box-widget/ CC0 1.0
+Adapted from Kate Morley "A spin box widget in Javascript" http://code.iamkate.com/javascript/spin-box-widget/ CC0 1.0

 [Live Demo Here](https://shootTheLuck.github.io/Spin-Box)